Do you need title insurance when buying property in Costa Rica?

 Is title insurance available?

-Last time I heard, there is no title insurance available in Costa Rica anymore.
-Stewart Title, who was the title insurance leader, is now a trust company and also does real estate closings.
+The last time I heard, there is no title insurance available in Costa Rica anymore.
+Stewart Title, the title insurance leader for years, is now a trust company and changed its name to Secure Title Latin America.
+They also do real estate closings.
 They mainly hold property titles in trust for banks like Scotiabank.
 I am not sure what happened with Latco, as they were recently involved in a big scandal with the Banco National de Costa Rica.
 Would you feel comfortable to trust your money to them?

 Does it cover amenities?